 FAQs

-What is the color code for a 12-strand fiber optic cable?
+1. What is the standard fiber color code order?

-What is the fiber optic cable color order?
+5. What is the 12-strand fiber color code?